 Oceanside Highway 5 Accidents

-Traffic accidents and fatalities occur more often than Southern California residents may expect, and many of these crashes occur on Highway 5 as it travels through Oceanside.
+Traffic accidents and fatalities occur more often than Southern California residents may expect, and our Oceanside car accident lawyers have seen that many of these crashes occur on Highway 5 as it travels through Oceanside.
 It is well known that I-5 is a heavily used highway throughout North County that begins down at the border of Mexico, and runs to the northernmost parts of the state.
 Large trucks rely on the highway to transport goods, while it is also a primary route for commuters as well as travelers within the state of California.
 In San Diego, the I-5 intersects with several state routes, including SR 78 and the SR 76 expressway in North County.
-Car crashes on that stretch of freeway are prevalent.
+Oceanside Highway 5 accidents are prevalent.

 A car or motorcycle accident on the freeway in Oceanside can involve many different factors, but most accidents happen because someone is operating a vehicle negligently, whether it’s inattentiveness, aggressive driving, or driving under the influence.
 In many cases, another driver’s failure to act, or careless actions, is what causes a serious crash on Highway 5.

-When those accidents occur, it is important that the injured party consult a qualified I-5 accident attorney in Oceanside to determine whether there is a case, and, if so, to pursue that case zealously.
+When Oceanside Highway 5 accidents occur, it is important that the injured party consult a qualified accident attorney in Oceanside to determine whether there is a case, and, if so, to pursue that case zealously.
 Lawyer Randy Walton has been doing just that for North County residents for 20 years, and has helped many of them obtain the compensation they deserve.What Constitutes Negligence in Oceanside Under California Law?

 For anyone involved in an I-5 car accident in or around Oceanside, it is important to understand that drivers on the 5 and throughout the North County region have a duty to exercise care so that they do not cause a car accident.
 When a driver does not live up to this duty, he or she may be considered negligent.
 Under California law, negligence is defined as “the failure to use reasonable care to prevent harm to oneself or to others.”
 What happens when a driver is determined to be negligent?
 She or he can be responsible for damages caused by the accident.